 Best Picture – Drama – 1958 Hollywood Foreign Press Association

 Best Director – Richard Brooks – 1958 Directors Guild of America

 Best Picture – Cat on a Hot Tin Roof – 1959 National Board of Review

 Best Written American Drama – Richard Brooks and James Poe – 1959 Writers Guild of America

 Cat on a Hot Tin Roof is still a popular classic today.
 Not in the least because of its two leading stars Elizabeth Taylor and Paul Newman, who both give great performances.
-According to many, Cat on a Hot Tin Roof propelled these two icons, admired for both their beauty and their acting skills, into stardom.
+According to many, Cat on a Hot Tin Roof propelled these two icons, admired for both their beauty and acting skills, into stardom.